-Her World, Singapore’s No. 1 women’s magazine, published by SPH Magazines Pte Ltd (SPH Magazines), presented the Her World Woman of the Year and Young Woman Achiever Awards 2018 at Shangri-La Hotel Singapore tonight.
-Mdm Halimah Yacob, President of the Republic of Singapore, was the event’s Guest of Honour.
+Her World, Singapore’s No. 1 women’s magazine, published by Singapore Press Holdings Magazines Pte Ltd (SPH Magazines), presented the Her World Woman of the Year and Her World Young Woman Achiever awards 2019 at Shangri-La Hotel Singapore tonight.
+Minister for Manpower and Second Minister for Home Affairs, Mrs Josephine Teo, graced the event as the Guest of Honour.

-The Her World Woman of the Year award recognises a woman whose outstanding achievements have brought her to public notice and earned her wide respect.
-She projects the best of Singapore at home and abroad, and her accomplishments are deemed to leave a lasting impression.
+The Her World Woman of the Year was first awarded in 1991 to recognise women whose outstanding achievements have brought them to public notice and earned them wide respect.
+The Woman of the Year is someone who projects the best of Singapore at home and abroad, and her accomplishments are deemed to leave a lasting impression.
 She is an inspiration and a role model to other women.
-Past winners include Professor Chan Heng Chee (1991), Ms Jennie Chua (1999), President Halimah Yacob (2003), Professor Ivy Ng (2011/2012), Madam Zuraidah Abdullah (2015), Dr Sudha Nair (2016) and Ms Angelene Chan (2017).

-The Her World Young Woman Achiever award recognises a young woman whose achievements have surpassed existing boundaries, inspiring those around her and paving the way for others in the future.
-She has also demonstrated the potential for attaining a higher level of success in her chosen field.
+Another award presented tonight was the Her World Young Woman Achiever award, which was first introduced in 1999.
+The award recognises young women whose achievements have surpassed existing boundaries, inspiring those around them and paving the way for others in the future.
+The Young Woman Achiever is someone who has demonstrated the potential for attaining a higher level of success in her chosen field.

-The Her World Woman of the Year and Young Woman Achiever Awards 2018 was presented by Bvlgari and Decorte.
+The Her World Woman of the Year and Young Woman Achiever Awards 2019 was organised by SPH Magazines, in partnership with Tiffany & Co, SK-II Spa by Senze Salus and supported by Martell.

 ISSUED BY SPH MAGAZINES PTE LTD